- Email Address

 - Research Description

-My research program is divided into three major themes:1) the development, behaviour, and population dynamics of fish, and the responses of ecosystems to disturbances in the Great Lakes basin; 2) the management of natural resources, especially as they relate to fisheries decisiong; and, 3) Indigenous-Western Science Knowledge Systems and how these can be woven to advance resource management and engagement alongside Indigenous communities.
+My research program is divided into three major themes:1) population dynamics of fish and the responses of ecosystems to disturbances in the Great Lakes basin; 2) the management of natural resources; and, 3) Indigenous-Western Science Knowledge Systems and how these can be woven to advance resource management and engagement alongside Indigenous communities.

 - Research Summary

-1) Great Lakes Fish Ecology: This includes developmental biology, animal behaviour, fish habitat, effect of exotic species, species-at-risk, fish population and community dynamics, and the response of ecosystems to natural and human disturbance.
+1) Great Lakes Fish Ecology: This includes developmental biology, animal behaviour, fish habitat, effect of exotic species, species-at-risk, fish population and community dynamics, and the response of ecosystems to disturbance.

-2. Science in Natural Resource Management: I focus on Indigenous resource management negotiations with Canada, Ontario, as well as Industry and Environmental NGOs.
-Consistently, one of the major issues in these negotiations is the quality of science in management decision-making.
+2) Science in Natural Resource Management: I focus on Indigenous resource management negotiations with Canada, Ontario, as well as Industry and Environmental NGOs.

 - Techniques Used